 Linda Olsson lives and writes in Auckland, New Zealand.
 She was, however, born in Stockholm where she studied law and pursued a career in banking until she left Sweden in 1986.
 Since then, she has lived in Kenya, Singapore, Britain and Japan, but has been a permanent resident in New Zealand since 1990.
 Her novels often have Sweden as well as New Zealand as a backdrop.

 Let Me Sing You Gentle Songs is her debut novel (2005).
 It became an instant success and has been translated into several languages.
 Although Olsson has Swedish as her mother tongue, the novel was written and published in English.
 Reviewers have commented on her beautiful, idiosyncratic English something that Olsson finds flattering.

+The protagonist of Let Me Sing You Gentle Songs, Veronika, is a writer in her early thirties.
 She travels to Sweden to finish the book she is writing.
 She rents a house in the countryside and gradually befriends Astrid, a reclusive older woman who has lived in the village all her life.
 We soon understand that Astrid and Veronika both have suffered great losses in their lives.

 In the following excerpt, which is Chapter 26 in the novel, Veronika shares with Astrid the tragic details of her journey to New Zealand to reunite with James, the love of her life.
 "Let me tell you when time ended," she says.

 Make sure you understand these words before you read the text.
 Use a dictionary to look up new words:

 "Let Me Sing You Gentle Songs" as plain text